aws-samples/amazon-connect-copy/README.md

       -p profile              AWS Profile to use
       -c contact_flow_prefix  Prefix of Contact Flows and Modules to be copied (all others will be ignored) - Default is to copy all
-      -G ignore_prefix        Ignore hours, queues, routing profiles, flows or modules with names prefixed with ignore_prefix -?
+      -G ignore_prefix        Ignore hours, queues, routing profiles, flows or modules with names prefixed with ignore_prefix -C codepage             Override the auto-detected codepage (e.g., use '-C CP1252' for Gitbash ANSI if experiencing encoding issues)
+      -?
 Help
   ```
   - `<instance_alias>` can be a directory path.